-Unregistered pharmacy staff and pharmacy support staff
+Education and training requirements for pharmacy support staff

-Pharmacy support staff
+Pharmacy support roles

 A dispensing assistant (or pharmacy assistant) is involved in a range of duties within the pharmacy.
 They work under the supervision of a pharmacist and assist the pharmacist and pharmacy technician in the dispensing process.
 A dispensing/pharmacy assistant might work in a hospital pharmacy or community pharmacy and have varying roles and responsibilities.